For most people, the camera in their phone is more than enough to capture a fun outing with friends or a vacation with family.

 Holding the cartridge by its sides, carefully slide it into the open compartment.

 Ideally, the film will fit in perfectly, and you’ll hear it pop in place.
+It’s worth noting that a Polaroid camera only holds 8 sheets of film, which can be confusing as the dial still indicates there should be 10 sheets.

 Remember to make sure the metal contacts face downwards and the darker slide faces upward.